 One of the more common responses (after: “string them up” and “make them pay”) is a legitimate question: why does the council not simply erect barriers that would block access to the causeway during the official unsafe crossing times?

-To explain why this is a daft idea that the locals object to, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
+To explain why this is a daft idea, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
 People don’t realise that these are predictions based on tide heights and several additional factors, but they are not definitive and therefore have to be very conservative.
 The official safe crossing times are very helpful to ensure tourists only cross within the predicted times, and usually do a good job of telling you when you can definitely cross (with some rare exceptions during stormy weather and fast tides), but they do not tell the whole story.

 Locals who return from work on the mainland can tell by the height of the water near the South Low river estuary whether they can cross or not, regardless of the official times.